-If you're facing homelessness, you may have a number of options that could help you to keep your home and avoid or prevent homelessness.
+If you're facing homelessness, there may be some options that could help you to keep your home and avoid or prevent homelessness.

-If you are a home owner or a tenant, you probably don't have to leave your home unless a court has ordered you to.
-In most cases, there will be a legal process that lenders and landlords must follow before you can be evicted.
+If you are a homeowner or a tenant, you probably don't have to leave your home unless a court has ordered you to.
+In most cases, there is a legal process that lenders and landlords must follow before you can be evicted.

-If the correct process is not followed, your landlord or lender may be guilty of carrying out an illegal eviction.
-If you think you have been evicted illegally or your lender/landlord is threatening to evict you without going through the court, get advice quickly.
+Get advice immediately if you think you have been evicted illegally or your lender or landlord is threatening to evict you without going through the court.

 The legal process varies according to why you are being asked to leave and what type of owner or tenant you are.

-If you have been asked to leave but you want to stay, try to negotiate with your lender or landlord.
+Try to negotiate with your lender or landlord if you have been asked to leave but you want to stay.

 If your lender or landlord wants you to leave because you owe money, you could try to negotiate to pay it back.

-If you are staying with friends or relatives, ask if you can stay for a bit longer while you try to find somewhere else to live.
-Depending on your circumstances, mediation may help.
+If you are staying with friends or relatives, ask if you can stay for longer while you try to find somewhere else to live.

 Both home owners and tenants may be able to apply to the council for grants to improve their homes.
 For example, a grant could provide adaptations if you are an elderly or disabled person and you want to stay in your home.

-If you are renting your home and your landlord won't do repairs, the type of action you can take will depend on the type of tenancy you have.
+If you rent your home and your landlord won't do repairs, the type of action you can take depends on the type of tenancy you have.

-If you have tried all the possible ways to avoid becoming homeless, you will have to find somewhere else to live.
-How long you have will depend on whether your lender or landlord is taking action to evict you.
+You may have to find somewhere else to live.
+How long you have to do this depends on whether your lender or landlord is taking action to evict you.